squinkylabs/SquinkyVCV/docs/compressor2.md

 ## The context menu

+Make sure to look in the context menu.
+There are handy actions in there that can speed up patching quite a bit.

 * **Comp II manual** takes you directly to the manual for Comp II.
 All of our module have a link directly to their manual.

 * **Copy channel** copies all the settings from the current channel to the clipboard.